therob3000/comicpress-manager/readme.txt

 = I edited my config, and now I'm getting errors =

+The error you're most likely to see when working with config files in ComicPress Manager contains the following string:

+<pre>[function.main]: failed to open stream: No such file or directory</pre>

-Check your theme folder for the following
+This means that functions.php is attempting to include comicpress-config.php and comicpress-config.php does not exist.
+Check your theme folder for the following:

 * A missing comicpress-config.php file
 * A file (or files) named comicpress-config.php.{long string of numbers}

-If this has happened, you won't be able to edit your config through ComicPress Manager.
-Try experimenting with different permissions settings on your theme folder to improve the situation, or edit your configuration by hand.
+If this has happened, either use the restore function that appears on the config errors screen, or copy the most recent comicpress-config.php.{long string of numbers} file in your theme's directory back to comicpress-config.php.
+Then, try experimenting with different permissions settings on your theme folder to see if the situation improves, or use ComicPress Manager generate the config that you can then copy and paste into ComicPress Manager.

 = I can't upload a large image file or a large Zip file =